LTIMindtree: Mindtree merger

 In June 2019, Larsen & Toubro completed its hostile takeover of Bengaluru-based company Mindtree, despite opposition from the latter's promoters.

 In May 2022, it was announced that Mindtree, which was then a different IT services subsidiary of Larsen & Toubro, will be merged into LTI, and the company will be renamed as LTIMindtree.
 Larsen & Toubro Group chairman A. M. Naik commented that there was not much overlap between the two companies in terms of industries and clientele; LTI had a plurality in BFSI industry and was active in the oil and gas sector, while Mindtree had a plurality in technology, media and telecommunications (TMT) with a presence in travel and hospitality.

 The merger was completed in November 2022.
-After the merger, LTIMindtree became India's fifth largest provider of IT services by market capitalization and sixth largest by revenue.
+Subsequent to Merger, company changed name to LTIMindtree, becoming India's fifth largest provider of IT services by market capitalization and sixth largest by revenue.
 Shares of Mindtree were delisted and shareholders were allotted 73 shares of LTI for every 100 shares of Mindtree held.
 The parent company, Larsen & Toubro, held a 68.73% stake in the merged entity.